Herpes Simplex Virus Type 1

 What is Herpes Simplex Virus Type 1?

 The herpesvirus has a four-layered structure.
 They contain a core with double-stranded DNA.
 This is enclosed by a capsid made of capsomers.
-The capsid is surrounded by an amorphous protein coat known as the teugment.
+The capsid is surrounded by an amorphous protein coat known as the tegument.
 The outermost layer is a lipid bilayer envelope which has glycoproteins – these allow the virus to bind to cells.

 The herpes simplex virus type 1 (also known as HSV-1, human herpesvirus 1 or HHV-1) is responsible primarily for oral infections.
 These are both primary and secondary infections.